Strong Host-Based Security

 Inbound Service Security (ISS) uses stateful packet inspection to help protect your LAWN-connected device from hacking/virus attacks originating from outside of the LAWN network.

 When Inbound Service Security is enabled for your LAWN session, hosts outside of the LAWN network are blocked from connecting to services running on your machine.
 For example, if your LAWN-connected device is running a Web server, with Inbound Service Security enabled, hosts not on the LAWN network will not be able to connect to your machine's Web server.

-A service can be provided by any application on your machine which listens for and accepts TCP connections to your machine by another host.
+A service can be provided by any application on your machine which listens for and accepts TCP/UDP connections to your machine by another host.
 Because these services commonly present vulnerabilities which hackers exploit, and are often unintentionally enabled, it is in your best interest, security-wise, to use Inbound Service Security when logging into LAWN.
 ISS will be enabled for your LAWN login session unless you check the "disable Inbound Service Security" box on the login form.

 Note that Inbound Service Security is not a complete security solution; you should make sure your computer is up-to-date with vendor supplied patches, disable any unnecessary services, and utilize a personal firewall.